 Words of Wisdom

-some of the better ideas and products I've tested and used, which
+Advice about some of the better ideas and products I've tested and used, which may be off the beaten path, so perhaps you had not heard about them

 |Quality & Service is not expensive -- it's priceless.|

-We need to pass a law, which from that time forward if it can be proved that planned obsolescence was implemented in any new products built it is illegal and the head of that company will go to jail.
+We need to pass a law, which from that time forward would make planned obsolecense the crime it is, where if it can be proveen how planned obsolescence was implemented in any new products comming on the market the head of that company will go to jail.
 No patsies.
 I am not suggesting we force all companies to recall what they had already sold.
 That would bankrupt them all.
-Just not allow this fraud to continue.
+Just not allow this very intentional fraud to continue.
+Are you with me?

 To read more go to: http://mind-temple.com/ethics.htm